rileyjshaw/rileyjshaw.github.io/src/data/markdown/posts/2014-11-12-stealing-history-with-CSS-binary-trees.md

     - security
     - css
     - build
-tldr: 'Some shady CSS tricks form like Voltron to discover your darkest secrets.'
 ---

 **UPDATE 2015-01-21**: _Since writing this post, Chrome and FF have changed their alpha-blending functions.
 Demos likely won't work anymore.
 This is good news!!_